 While these packets are annoying and seem like a waste of resources, they can extend the life of many items.
 Another reason someone needs to be collecting them to recycle: they can be reactivated repeatedly.
 To recharge, you just need to bake the saturated beads on a cookie sheet, as detailed on ehow.com.

-Cy Tottleben originally wrote this story for MNN State Reports.
+Cy Tottleben originally wrote this story for MNN State Reports and it has since been moved over to MNN.com.